oat-sa/taohub-developer-guide/Developer Guide 3.4/Installation/ubuntu-and-debian.md

 > The following instructions are for installing a specific sprint of TAO on Ubuntu 18.04 and can be easily adjusted for Debian Buster/Sid.

 The following instructions are for Ubuntu 18.04 and utilize /var/www/html/tao as the working directory for installationinstallation and /var/www/html as the DocumentRoot.
-Should you choose another Operating System version, another Red Hat based flavor, directory location, or DocumentRoot you will need to adjust these directions as appropriate.
+Should you choose another Operating System version, another Debian based flavor, directory location, or DocumentRoot you will need to adjust these directions as appropriate.
 These instructions make the assumption that you have access to the command line, if needed, refer to your hosting company for how to proceed if you do not have SSH access to your environment.

 ## Server Preparation
 Make sure the server is up to date: